Gabriel Obertan: Levski Sofia

 On 20 July 2017, Obertan signed a two-year contract with Bulgarian club Levski Sofia and was given the number 32 shirt.
 He made his debut on 30 July, coming on as a substitute in the 2–0 win over Vitosha Bistritsa at Georgi Asparuhov Stadium.
 He scored his first goal for Levski on 15 September in the 2–0 victory against Septemvri Sofia.
 Obertan finished the 2017–18 season, making 31 appearances and scoring four goals.

 In July 2018, Obertan was announced as the 3rd captain.
 He captained Levski for the first time in a 2–2 home draw against Cherno More Varna on 30 July 2018.
 Obertan signed a new two-year contract in October 2018 to keep him at Levski until 2021.

 Erzurumspor

 On 31 January 2019, Obertan was sold to Turkish Süper Lig side Erzurumspor.
-He signed for two-and-a-half years.
+He signed for two and a half years.

 Charlotte Independence

 On 19 August 2021, Obertan signed with US side Charlotte Independence who played in the second-tier USL Championship in 2021.
-On 16 June 2022, Obertan re-signed with the Independence for the remainder of the 2022 season.
+After starting 2022 on trial with MLS expansion side Charlotte FC, Obertan re-signed with the Independence for the remainder of the 2022 season on 16 June 2022.